Financial Aid Interview with a Division One College

 The start date for filing FAFSA is January 1st, will filling out the FAFSA form after that date affect your EFC?

 No, whether you fill out the form January 1st or January 29th, it won’t affect your EFC number.
 We need all FAFSA information in by February 15th since we need to make application decisions so you cannot wait that long and many schools will be the same way.
+Please note: At the time of this interview, the FAFSA application started on January 1.
+The FAFSA application now starts on October 1

 What mistakes do you see on the FAFSA form that families often make?